-This is probably the most common sense approach, but so many don’t do it.
-It’s especially true for when installing new applications.
-When presented with a question, error, or other screen, read it all and take careful and appropriate action to back out of the process if something usual is happening.
+This is probably the most common-sense approach, but so many don’t do it.
+It’s especially true when installing new applications.
+When presented with a question, error, or another screen, read it all and take careful and appropriate action to back out of the process if something usual is happening.
 Learn to take screenshots, and save unusual screens to show that trusty “Tech Friend” of yours.

 7. Be the barrier

 Of all the advice here, this is the most passive one.
 You should treat everything you run or install on your computer as “Need to install”.
 If you don’t truly need what it provides, and can’t verify its safety, don’t install or run it.
 It’s that simple.
 The dangers of “try and see” are numerous.
 If you adopt this kind of strategy, many of the things that trip people up, like “Look at this video”, will not be YOUR undoing.